Nations League: Record-breaker Fati stars in Spain rebuild

 The Nations League just isn’t Germany’s competition.

-The draw with Switzerland on Sunday left Germany still chasing its first win after its sixth game in Europe’s newest competition.
+The draw with Switzerland on Sunday in League A left Germany still chasing its first win after its sixth game in Europe’s newest competition.

 Ilkay Gundogan gave Germany the lead with a low drive in the 14th minute.
 Switzerland took advantage of Germany’s three-man back line to play in Silvan Widmer from the right flank and he blasted the ball past goalkeeper Bernd Leno to level the score in the 58th.